 Accommodation in Santorini

 Grace.
-Top-choice cliff-edged resort with best swimming pools, and modern Cycladic décor; its caldera-view suites are selling out fast.
+Top-choice cliff-edged resort (Auberge Resorts Collection) with best swimming pools, and modern Cycladic décor; its caldera-view suites in Imerovigli are selling out fast.

 Mystique.
-Carved into the caldera cliffs, 41 Cycladic-style luxe suites and villas are complemented with sea view pools, a spa, a gym, and fab restaurants; one of them at a century-old mansion.
+Carved into the caldera cliffs of Oia, 41 Cycladic-style luxe suites and villas (Marriott’s Luxury Collection) are complemented with sea view pools, a spa, a gym, and fab restaurants; one of them at a century-old mansion.

 Perivolas.
-A short walk from sunset-central Oia, in a caldera-view cliff where 300-year-old fishermen caves where restored, 20 unique suites are complemented with a wine-cellar restaurant, a gym, and pools.
+A short walk from sunset-central Oia, in a caldera-view cliff where 300-year-old fishermen caves were restored, 20 unique suites are complemented with a wine-cellar restaurant, a gym, and pools.

 Aenaon Villas.
-Cycladic minimalist caldera-view luxe villas plus an infinity pool offer privacy in an ultra-stylish setting.
+Cycladic minimalist caldera-view luxe villas in Imerovigli — with Charissa probably being the most exquisite of all — plus an infinity pool offer privacy in an ultra-stylish setting.

 Vedema.
-This Marriott resort in a medieval village – a 400-year-old wine cellar and a 100-year-old mansion houses 59 spacious suites & villas with their own terraces and some with private pools; plus a cave restaurant and a pool one.
+This Marriott resort in the medieval village Megalohori – based on a 400-year-old wine cellar and a 100-year-old mansion — houses 59 spacious suites & villas with their own terraces and some with private pools; plus a cave restaurant and a pool one.

 Andronis Concept.
-At caldera-view Imerovigli, 27 pool suites and villas offer 5-star service including a gourmet restaurant and a spa.
+At caldera-view Imerovigli, 28 pool suites and villas offer 5-star wellness-focused service including the gourmet restaurant Throubi and a spa.
 Wood and other raw materials are Zen decorative touches.
+The Andronis group includes some other locations on the island of which we equally recommend the Andronis Boutique Hotel, the Andronis Arcadia, and the Andronis Luxury Suites in Oia.

 Cavo Tagoo Santorini.
-Not as luxurious and fancy as its sister hotel in Mykonos, it nevertheless has elegant suites with private pools, a chic pool bar, a gourmet restaurant, and a spectacular caldera view.
+Not as luxurious and fancy as its sister hotel in Mykonos, it nevertheless has elegant suites with private pools, a chic pool bar, and a spectacular caldera view in Imerovigli.
+Dine at its OVAC restaurant where renowned Greek chef Chronis Damalas will tease your palates with a series of flavorsome revelations all prepared with the freshest local ingredients.

 Kapari Natural Resort.
-Recently restored 300-year-old complex of caves and traditional residences with 5-star elegant amenities & facilities and caldera view.
+It is a recently restored 300-year-old complex of caves and traditional residences in Imerovigli with 5-star elegant amenities & facilities and a caldera view.

 Cosmopolitan Suites.
-Modern Cycladic caldera-view 4-star boutique hotel at capital Fira for easy access to nightlife.
+This modern Cycladic caldera-view 4-star boutique hotel at the capital Fira offers easy access to nightlife.

 Zannos Melanthron.
-A renovated 19th-century mansion and 18th-century villa have rooms decorated with Renaissance-inspired murals and located at a medieval village; plus distant-sea-view pool & restaurant.
+A renovated 19th-century mansion and 18th-century villa, located at the medieval village Pyrgos, have charming rooms decorated with Renaissance-inspired murals; plus a distant-sea-view pool & restaurant.

 Tsitouras Collection.
-Renovated 1780 mansion filled with antiques and works of art collected by wealthy lawyer Dimitris Tsitouras; with a caldera-view pool, and one of the 5 suites designed as an homage to his friend Rudolf Nureyev.
+This renovated mansion built in 1780 in Firostefani is filled with antiques and works of art collected by wealthy lawyer Dimitris Tsitouras.
+It features a caldera-view pool, and one of the 5 suites was designed as an homage to his friend Rudolf Nureyev.

 Things to Do in Santorini